mattst/MultipleSelectionScroller/README_KEYS.md

 In some of the Linux/Windows examples `alt+k` is used as a key chord, e.g. `"alt+k", "alt+["`, in the clearing commands.
 This is so that the common process of scrolling to the desired selection and then clearing at that selection can be achieved without taking your finger off the `alt` key.
 Clearly these can easily be changed to use `ctrl+k`, e.g. `"ctrl+k", "ctrl+["` if you don't want to use `alt+k` as a key chord, as is shown in some of the other examples.

-Users may also want to consider utilizing whatever key is to the right of the `]` key on their keyboard, `#` in the UK, `\` in the US.
+Users may want to consider utilizing whatever key is to the right of the `]` key on their keyboard, `#` in the UK, `\` in the US.
 I use that key for clearing the `visible_area`.
 None of the examples below demonstrate this because the key in that position varies quite a lot depending on the keyboard layout, and on laptops there is often no key there at all.

 Only the '*Totally Full Setup*' in the examples below implements the clearing to the first selection command, `{"clear_to": "first_sel"}`.
 Clearing to the first selection is not really needed because you can just press the `escape` key.
 It has only been included in the plugin's functionality to allow users to assign that task to the same key groupings as the other selection scrolling commands and to avoid the complex context based bindings associated with the `escape` key which are in the system default `.sublime-keymap` file.